tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 `Kubelet is an agent running on each node responsible of running the containers inside Pods.`

-The kubelet is an agent running on every node in the cluster (Master and Worker Nodes) and is responsible for building the containers inside Pods and monitor their status making sure that the container are in a healthy state.
+The kubelet is an agent component running on every node in the cluster (Master and Worker Nodes). kubelet does not run as a container instead runs as a daemon, managed by systemd on each node. kubelet is responsible for registering Nodes with the API server (so kubernetes can keep track of the nodes) and building the containers inside Pods and monitor their status making sure that the container are in a healthy state.
 The state of containers are reported back to the control plan.
 If any container failed, it is the responsibility of the kubelet to report the status and redeploy the container and Pod if required.

+Kubelet is responsible of the following:
+- Creating, modifying, and deleting containers for the pod.
+- Responsible for handling liveliness, readiness, and startup probes.
+- Responsible for Mounting volumes by reading pod configuration and creating respective directories on the host for the volume mount.
+- Collecting and reporting Node and pod status via calls to the API server with implementations like cAdvisor and CRI.

+Kubelet is also a controller that watches for pod changes and utilizes the node’s container runtime to pull images, run containers, etc.

+Couple of additional points regarding kubelet:
+- Kubelet uses the CRI (container runtime interface) gRPC interface to talk to the container runtime.
+- It also exposes an HTTP endpoint to stream logs and provides exec sessions for clients.
+- Uses the CSI (container storage interface) gRPC to configure block volumes.
+- It uses the CNI plugin configured in the cluster to allocate the pod IP address and set up any necessary network routes and firewall rules for the pod.

 In a later section, communication architecture between the control plan and the kubelet will be discussed in more details.